How Do I Treat a Bee Sting?

 Try to remove the stinger immediately.
-The stinger contains venom which continues to be released for several seconds after a sting.
-Scraping a fingernail across the stinger can remove it from the skin.
+It contains venom and will release it into your body for several seconds after it goes in.
+Scrape a fingernail across the stinger to help remove it from your skin.
 Clean the area with soap and water.
-For reactions that just occur at the site of the sting, minimal treatment such as a cold compress or ice pack, is usually sufficient.

-If you have multiple stings or a severe allergic reaction, you need emergency medical help at once.
+If you have several stings or a severe allergic reaction, you’ll probably need medical help.

 If you had a serious reaction to a bee or wasp sting, talk to your doctor about allergy skin testing.
-Also ask about a bee-sting kit (be sure you know how to administer a self-injection).
-You should also wear a Medic Alert bracelet or necklace describing your allergy.
+Also ask about a bee-sting kit (be sure you know how to give yourself the shot).
+You should also wear a medical alert bracelet or necklace that describes your allergy.

-If you have had a severe reaction to a sting and a positive venom skin test, venom immunotherapy -- a series of weekly shots of purified venom -- may help to prevent a future anaphylactic reaction.
+If you’ve had a severe reaction and a positive venom skin test, you might try venom immunotherapy.
+You’ll get a weekly series of shots of purified venom.
+It can prevent a future anaphylactic reaction.

-Reduce your chances of being stung by avoiding brightly colored, white, or pastel clothing.
+You can also lower your odds of a sting by avoiding brightly colored, white, or pastel clothing.
 Don't use cosmetics or perfume with floral scents.
-Food odors attract insects, especially yellow jackets, so be alert when you are cooking or eating outdoors.
+Food odors attract insects, especially yellow jackets, so be alert when you cook or eat outdoors.